Secret Bowhunting Tip: Enlarge Your Consciousness

-Entrepreneurs frequently tell a similar story: It took years and years to earn their first million dollars, but a very short time and a lot less effort to earn their second million.
+Entrepreneurs frequently tell a similar story: It took them years and years to earn their first million dollars, but only a short time and a lot less effort to earn their second million.
 As it turns out, success has more to do with our state of mind than anything else.

-So, what does it mean, “To enlarge your consciousness?”
+So, what does it mean to “enlarge one’s consciousness?
 When I first read this quote, I asked myself the same thing.
-Was I infinitely UN-successful in my finances, relationships, hunting, etc, because my vision of life was too small?
-Was I limited by my own physical brain or the evolutionary chain to have a small consciousness?
-Was I limited by my upbringing or my peer’s influence to have low success?
+Was I infinitely UN-successful in my finances, relationships, hunting, etc., because my vision of life was too small?
+Was I limited by my physical brain capacity to have a small consciousness?
+Was I limited by negative influences during my formative years?
 Yes, I think so.
-But I wasn’t about to let it stop me from having success in bowhunting.
-What I needed to do was enlarge my consciousness beyond the old style of hunting that I’d grown up learning.
-So I struggled, studied, and fought against mediocrity, and after years of doing my own thing, I was finally a hunter reborn.
+But I wasn’t going to let that stop me from having success in bowhunting.
+What I needed to do was enlarge my consciousness beyond the old-fashioned style of hunting that mostly leads to failure.
+So I struggled, studied, and fought against mediocrity, and after years of doing my own thing, I was finally a trophy hunter reborn.

 When I set my annual goal to harvest a trophy deer, I envision a real monster buck with huge mass and a wide, sweeping set of antlers.
 I am conscious of the fact that there are at least one of these stud-bucks in every general unit in the state; I just have to find it.
 I can set this goal because I know I will consciously and subconsciously do things differently than most hunters who are just hoping to luck out on a nice four-point.
 I am also conscious of the near impossibility of the goal, but instead of getting discouraged, I just try harder.
 As it turns out, life is about dreaming big and expecting excellence.

-I always wanted to find an arrowhead, and I found two.
-I’ve always wanted a 200” trophy mule deer buck, and now I have two.
-I’ve always wanted to ‘enlarge my consciousness,’ and now I have too.
+I always wanted to find an arrowhead, and now I’ve found two.
+I always wanted to shoot a 200-inch trophy buck, and now I have two.
+I’ve always wanted to enlarge my consciousness, and now I have too.

 Click here for the next tip, Secret Tip #6: Put in the Time